ZrDong0106/PROB_R/README.md

                                  Order --- The order of each sample in the progression

-ODE_Bayesian_Lasso.R -- function to infer the GRN with ODE Bayesian Lasso method.
+ODE_Bayesian_Lasso() -- function to infer the GRN with ODE Bayesian Lasso method.

                         Input objects:
                             Data_ordered --- reordered samples against temporal progression of TCGs